 - At the discretion of the Retreat Chair, non-refundable fees paid may be applied to the next retreat if cancellation is due to extreme emergencies.

 - Refunds or application of fees to future retreats will not be available for registrants who choose not to attend for non-emergency reasons.

 - The Treasurer shall be notified of cancellations in writing with a check request and is responsible for processing all refunds.

 - The Retreat Chair, with the concurrence of the Treasurer has the discretion to make exceptions to these standing rules without presentation to the Board of Directors.

 - The Social Media Manager will act as the newsletter editor.

-- The Guild’s newsletter is published electronically twice a month.
-The submission deadlines for the newsletter should be in by the 5th of each month.
+- The Guild’s newsletter is published electronically once a month.
+The submission deadlines for the newsletter is the 4th of each month.
 Members may contact the Newsletter Editor(s) if they wish to contribute information for the newsletter.

-- Each portion of the newsletter is archived on the Guild’s website.
+- Each newsletter is archived on the Guild’s website.

 - The Social Media Manager will act as the website editor.